EunminKim/SideBlurredImage/README.md

 # SideBlurredImage
-Android Image library to make side blurred image keeping aspect ratio
+Android Image library with blurred images on the sides to maintain image aspect ratio

 ## Download
 Download the latest AAR from XXX repo or grab via Gradle: Not yet